You gotta be in fursuit. This is a fursuit dance competition

 What you perform in the rehearsals must be what you perform in

-Music should be at least 256kbps for quality, and already cut to
+Music should be at least 256kbps for quality, and pre-cut to how

 Have FUN!
 This competition is to celebrate YOU and your skill!